ghiso270/gamemaker-component-system/docs/Component.md

 	show_debug_message(string(i+1) + " - " + arr[i]);
 }
 ```
 The above code prints all the tags of *movement_component* as a numbered list.

-The output might look something like this:
+Possible output:
 ```
  1 - movement
  2 - jump